rptcloud/azure_terraform/16-lifecycles.md

 }
 ```

-As well as the `azurerm_public_ip` with a lifecyle block and new name:
+As well as the `azurerm_public_ip` with a lifecycle block and new name:

 ```hcl
 resource "azurerm_public_ip" "main" {